Amy Williams (Neighbours): Kyle Canning

-Amy begins working closely with Kyle Canning (Chris Milligan), whose wife is away overseas.
+Amy begins working closely with Kyle Canning (Chris Milligan), whose wife is overseas.
 When asked if there would be a romance between them, Cramond replied "Who knows?
 They clash at the beginning, but soon become good mates!"
 Amy and Kyle eventually develop a strong friendship.
-Their bond grows when they spend a lot of time together trying to replace a lost teddy bear.
+Their bond grows when they spend much time together trying to replace a lost teddy bear.
 Amy and Kyle develop feelings for each other, but they miss the chance to be together due to his marital problems and the arrival of her former husband Liam.
 Kyle later dates Shay Daeng (Yasmin Kassim), but there is still a "spark" between him and Amy, which becomes clear to everyone when they compete in a pool competition.
 Kyle later kisses Amy.

 Georgia sends Kyle a letter telling him she wants him back, causing Kyle to put off making Christmas plans with Amy, who is hurt by his lack of commitment to their relationship.
 Georgia later returns to Erinsborough and Amy finds her and Kyle kissing in a hotel room.
 Amy is "devastated" by Kyle's betrayal and flees the room just as the hotel's boiler explodes, which briefly traps her and Kyle in a lift.
 Kyle ends his relationship with Amy and decides to move to Germany with Georgia.
 He offers Amy his half of the handyman business and explains to Jimmy his reasons for leaving.
 Milligan reprised his role a few months later and Kyle returns for Sheila's 60th birthday party.
 Amy initially pretends that she has been coping without Kyle, but she later lashes out at his failure to acknowledge how much he hurt her.
 Amy decides that she and Jimmy should leave Number 26, causing Jimmy to confront Kyle for disrupting their lives.